grid reference TM 033 356Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 A Victorian brewery was once based here.

-Converted into a shop and Post Office after sale of premises in 1911.
-The sale advert (Feb 1911) describes the sale as follows:
+The building was converted into a shop after the sale of the premises in 1911.
+The sale advert (February 1911) describes the sale as follows:

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)